diogotcorreia/master-thesis/docs/content/ch05-results.typ

 For GitHub packages, the star count ranges from #format_popularity(gh_popularity.min) to #format_popularity(gh_popularity.max) stars, with a median of
 #format_popularity(gh_popularity.median) stars.
-The distribution for each platform can be visualised on @fg:popularity-distribution.
+The distribution for each platform can be visualised in @fg:popularity-distribution.

 Additionally, it is worth noting that none of the vulnerable projects tested in the micro benchmarks from @results:micro-benchmarks